mvolkmann/blog/src/alpine.md

 ### x-transition

-The `x-transition` attribute causes this element to transition in and out which it is shown and hidden.
+The `x-transition` directive causes this element to transition in and out which it is shown and hidden.
 TODO: Can the transition be customized?
 For example: